abc-datacamp/abc-intro-2-r/chapter2.md

 # Get all Private Education and Personal Care expeditures for all years
 USPersonalExpenditure[c("Private Education", "Personal Care"), ]

-# Return the Personal Care expenditures from all years, as a matrix
+# Return the "Medical and Health" expenditures from all years, as a matrix
-USPersonalExpenditure["Personal Care",  , drop = FALSE]
+USPersonalExpenditure["Medical and Health",  , drop = FALSE]

 # Assign the element for Personal Care in 1955 as unknown, such that the elements of the matrix are not coerced to characters
 USPersonalExpenditure["Personal Care", "1955"] <- NA